-The Barcode Generator widget for Flutter is a data visualization widget that is used to generate and display data in the machine-readable, industry-standard 1D and 2D barcodes.
+The Flutter Barcode Generator widget is a data visualization widget that is used to generate and display data in the machine-readable, industry-standard 1D and 2D barcodes.
 It provides a perfect approach to encode input values using supported symbology types.

 Use the QR input mode to ensure the values being used are the specific set of input characters.

 Flutter Barcode Generator widget supports a wide range of barcode symbologies.

 Quick response code (QR code) is a two-dimensional barcode.
 It can efficiently store more information in a smaller space than 1D barcodes.
 Each barcode can store values up to 7089 characters.
 It is mostly used for URLs, business cards, contact information, etc.

 A Data Matrix is two-dimensional barcode.
 The information can be encoded with text or numeric values.
 Each barcode can store values up to 2335 characters.
 Data Matrix barcode will be mostly used for courier parcel, food industry, etc.

 Code 128 is a very high-density barcode that supports alphanumeric characters.
 This barcode is used as the basis for many other barcodes like UCC/EAN, HIBC (health industry barcodes), and the Blood Bank industry.